sweattep/ancient_quotes/README.md

 >He that hath small understanding, and feareth God, is better than one that hath much wisdom, and transgresseth the law of the most High.

+>Then We fulfilled for them the promise, and We saved them and whom We willed and destroyed the transgressors.

 >Who shall praise the most High in the grave, instead of them which live and give thanks?

 >Every man from his youth is given to evil; neither could they make to themselves fleshy hearts for stony.